qlands/FormShare/README.md

 What can you do through extension plug-ins?
 Some ideas:

 - Integrate the FormShare login with your company Windows Authentication.
-- Change the colors, logos and all aspects of the user interface.
+- Change the colors, logos, and all aspects of the user interface.
 - Integrate messaging services like WhatsApp to inform field agents when a new version of a form is up.
 - Collect data using USSD or IVR services with the same ODK form and store the data in the same repository no matter the source.
 - Implement longitudinal surveys where the data of a form is pulled to populate the options of another form.